 Easter and carrot cake go so well together, don’t you think?
 This Mini 6″ Layered Carrot Pineapple Cake is so adorable and perfect for an Easter dessert.
 In between each layer of moist carrot cake is a tasty cream cheese buttercream frosting.
 While some cream cheese frosting recipes go heavy on the cream cheese, using two blocks at times, this recipe keeps the ratio of butter higher than the cream cheese, which I loved.
-This ratio of butter to cream cheese makes the frosting lighter tasting which still rich in flavor.
+This ratio of butter to cream cheese makes the frosting lighter tasting and still rich in flavor.

-I used a recipe from Wicked Good Kitchen for the cake and frosting.
 The only thing I changed from the cake recipe was that I used smaller 6″ pans, so my baking time was less than the original recipe.
 Many thanks to Stacy and be sure to check out her amazing food site, Wicked Good Kitchen for more recipes.
 Enjoy!

 Mini Layered Carrot Pineapple Cake

 - 2 cups unbleached all-purpose flour

 - 1 cup firmly packed light brown sugar

 - 1½ teaspoons ground cinnamon